Methylene (compound): Radical character

 Many of methylene's electronic states lie relatively close to each other, giving rise to varying degrees of radical chemistry.
-The ground state is a triplet radical with two unpaired electrons (X̃^{3}B_{1}), and the first excited state is a singlet non-radical (ã^{1}A_{1}).
+The ground state is a triplet radical with two unpaired electrons (^{3}B_{1}), and the first excited state is a singlet non-radical (ã^{1}A_{1}).
 With the singlet non-radical only 38 kJ above the ground state, a sample of methylene exists as a mixture of electronic states even at room temperature, giving rise to complex reactions.
 For example, reactions of the triplet radical with non-radical species generally involves abstraction, whereas reactions of the singlet non-radical not only involves abstraction, but also insertion or addition.